-Q. [For those who chose “Mixed animal/ multiple animal species” or “Other”] For the next portion of this survey, it will be helpful for FDA to know whether you are basing your answers on experience with horses, cattle or small ruminants.
+Q. [For those who chose “Mixed animal/ multiple animal species” or “Other”] For the next portion of this survey, it will be helpful for FDA to know whether you are basing your answers on experience with horses, cattle, or small ruminants.
 Please choose the species/ target animal class that represents the animal you have the greatest experience or concern?

 A. Horses; Cattle; Small ruminants